 A bitcoin transaction between Red and Green works like below.
 The peers in the blockchain network work to verify Red’s digital signature and check bitcoin balance associated with it.

 While the diagram shows only 4 peers you will have 100s and 1000s of peers in the bitcoin network.
 Each of them have to verify the transaction.
-If there is someone who wants to alter the transaction or change the rules they have to take over the 51% voting rights in the network to affect the change.
+Before anyone can alter the transaction or change the rules they need 51% voting rights in the network.

 At this point, many of you might say – Hold on, what about blockchain?
-Isn’t blockchain the cause of “distributed trust”?
-Blockchain’s elaborate scheme ensures the trust cannot be broken.
+It is actually the blockchain’s elaborate scheme that ensures trust.
 We will discuss how blockchain ties into the distributed trust in part 3.

 Also published on Medium.